A check that credit card issuers provide that allows you to access cash from your available line of credit.

 A service where the bank returns your canceled checks with your account statement.

 A service that provides images of canceled checks.
 Each account statement includes images of checks (up to 10 per page) that posted to the account during the statement cycle.
 You can view and print copies of the front and back of checks posted within the last 180 calendar days by signing on to Online Banking.
-You can also request copies of checks by visiting your nearest Bank of America banking center, or by calling the customer service number on your statement.
+You can also request copies of checks by visiting your nearest Bank of America financial center, or by calling the customer service number on your statement.

 Transactions are given a "cleared" status when they have been posted to your account.
 Cleared (or posted) transactions are not always final because there may be certain circumstances when such transactions may be reversed.